-- Suppose x is a quadratic residue.
+- \bullet Suppose x is a quadratic residue.

 - Peggy can answer all challenges.

 - So Victor will accept x.

 - How about the claim of zero knowledge?

-- \bullet The transcript between Peggy and Victor when x is a quadratic residue can be generated without Peggy!
+- The transcript between Peggy and Victor when x is a quadratic residue can be generated without Peggy!

 - So interaction with Peggy is useless.

+- Here is how.